Same-sex marriage in Northern Ireland: 2018 proposals

-Legalisation by Westminster (2019)
+2019 legalisation by Parliament

 In March 2019, Baron Hayward introduced an amendment to an unrelated government bill, which if accepted would have extended same-sex marriage to Northern Ireland.
-Baroness Williams of Trafford opposed the amendment and said the UK Government wanted the Northern Ireland Assembly to legalise same-sex marriage.
+Baroness Williams of Trafford opposed the amendment and said the UK Government preferred to have the Northern Ireland Assembly legalise same-sex marriage.
 Hayward withdrew it, stating that he and other Lords "made a tactical withdrawal today, but we will be back, this time to win".

 In July 2019, McGinn announced his intention to attach an amendment to an upcoming Northern Ireland administrative bill, which would legalise same-sex marriage three months after passage of the bill if the Northern Ireland Assembly remained suspended.
 Under the terms of the originally-drafted amendment, the region's executive could approve or repeal the measure upon resumption.
 The amendment passed on 9 July in the House of Commons with 383 votes in favour and 73 votes against.
 McGinn's amendment, which was further amended by Lord Hayward during passage in the House of Lords on 17 July, was approved without a formal vote.
 It required the Secretary of State to issue regulations extending same-sex marriage to Northern Ireland if the Executive had not reconvened by 21 October 2019.
 If this occurred, then the regulations would come into effect on 13 January 2020.
 Lord Hayward's amendment was approved in the House of Commons with 328 votes in favour and 65 votes against on 18 July.
 The bill passed its final stages in the Parliament and received royal assent by Queen Elizabeth II on 24 July 2019, becoming the Northern Ireland (Executive Formation etc) Act 2019.

-Attempted recall of Northern Ireland Assembly (2019)
+Attempted recall of Assembly and commencement

-On 21 October 2019, the Democratic Unionist Party (DUP) and the Traditional Unionist Voice petitioned to call the Assembly back into session for the first time in nearly three years.
+On 21 October 2019, the Democratic Unionist Party and the Traditional Unionist Voice petitioned to call the Assembly back into session for the first time in nearly three years.
 However, Sinn Féin, the Alliance Party, the Greens and People Before Profit announced their abstention from the Assembly, and the Social Democratic and Labour Party walked out of the Assembly session, leading to the absence of all nationalist MLAs and the lack of a cross-community quorum for electing a new speaker.
 Incumbent Speaker Robin Newton refused to suspend the rules to allow an anti-abortion bill and a potential anti-same-sex marriage bill to be brought to a floor vote, leading the DUP to walk out of the Assembly and end the session.
-As a result, the Westminster deadline for overturning the introduction of same-sex marriage in Northern Ireland under the Northern Ireland (Executive Formation etc) Act 2019 passed at midnight on 21 October 2019, with abortion becoming legal and the Secretary of State required to issue regulations extending same-sex marriage to Northern Ireland.
+As a result, the British Parliament deadline for overturning the introduction of same-sex marriage in Northern Ireland under the Northern Ireland (Executive Formation etc) Act 2019 passed at midnight on 21 October 2019, with abortion becoming legal and the Secretary of State required to issue regulations extending same-sex marriage to Northern Ireland.
 The Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019 were signed by Secretary of State Julian Smith on 19 December 2019 and came into effect on 13 January 2020.
+The regulations contain a provision stating that: